Russbrown/russbrown.github.io/the-quote-machine.markdown

 Using HTML Canvas and a sprinkling of JS I was able to quickly build a prototype which solved the basic problem.
 This was then shared with the team and the feedback was taken on board and incorporated for V1.1.
 This release saw the first graphic created by the tool go out on social media and signalled a huge improvement in the process of reactive graphics on social media.

 Later versions have included improvements like custom image backgound uploads, css filters, gradients, quote mode toggle and a text colour toggle.

+Fancy a poke around? the code is [available here.](https://github.com/Russbrown/QuoteMachine)